Dynamical tunnelling with ultracold atoms in magnetic microtraps: Introduction

-{For a one dimensional system, a sinusoidal modulation of the trapping potential can lead to a mixed phase space with symmetric islands of regular motion.
-If the potential is anharmonic then dynamical tunnelling may occur between the period-one islands in the phase space.
-However,} to a first approximation almost all BEC experiments occur in harmonic trapping potentials. {One possible realisation of an anharmonic potential for BEC} is the radial trapping potential {formed by the magnetic field from current-carrying microscopic wires combined with a homogeneous bias field} on an atom chip \cite{Fortagh2007a}.
-While {such potentials} are harmonic at the centre, beyond a certain length scale they become linear.
-Also, these microtraps can be made very tight, potentially giving access to a large range of $\kbar$, a crucial prerequisite for studies of the quantum-classical transition and so far not achieved with cold atoms.
+For a one dimensional system, a sinusoidal modulation of the trapping potential can lead to a mixed phase space with symmetric islands of regular motion.
+If the potential is anharmonic then dynamical tunnelling can occur between the period-one islands in the phase space.
+However, to a first approximation almost all ultracold atom experiments occur in harmonic trapping potentials.
+One possible realisation of an anharmonic potential for ultracold atoms is the radial trapping potential formed by the magnetic field from current-carrying microscopic wires combined with a homogeneous bias field on an atom chip \cite{Fortagh2007a}.
+While such potentials are harmonic at the centre, beyond a certain length scale they become linear.
+Also, these microtraps can be made very tight, potentially giving access to a large range of $\kbar$, a crucial prerequisite for studies of the quantum-classical transition and so far not achieved in cold atom experiments.

 While quantum chaos and dynamical tunnelling are purely single-particle effects, the preparation of a BEC greatly simplifies the efficient loading of small regions of phase space.
 Therefore, in this paper we consider the possibilities for studies of quantum chaos using BECs confined by magnetic potentials on an atom chip.
+As long as the condensate is sufficiently dilute, its dynamical tunnelling is to a good approximation dominated by single-particle physics, to which we devote a large part of this article.
 We outline our model in \sref{sec:model}, before describing our numerical results for dynamical tunnelling in a 1D atom chip potential in \sref{sec:results}.
 We analyse these results using different theoretical methods, and in particular derive an integrable approximation that explains some of the observed features.
 In \sref{sec:exp} we consider the practicalities of realising these experiments, including the effect of mean-field interactions in the BEC, before concluding in \sref{sec:concl}.
 In \aref{sec:trap} we outline the derivation of the possible potentials realizable with an atom chip, essentially consisting of an infinite wire carrying a time-dependent current combined with a time-dependent bias magnetic field.
 In \aref{sec:gpe} we derive the reduced dimensional Gross-Pitaevskii equation that we use for simulations in \sref{sec:exp}.